 Our integrative courses at Holyoke Community College offer hands-on learning experiences that encourage students to think independently, find their voice, and feel empowered.
 Our faculty experts create curricula that promote learning across different subjects, helping students to make sense of the world and their place in it.Take advantage of our academic programs, explore diverse themes, and develop valuable skills that will set you apart as you pursue your career and transfer goals.Discover the benefits of integrative learning at HCC today by speaking with someone in the Integrative Learning Program Office.

-The Honors Program is designed for HCC students who seek to excel academically and may be considering transfer to a selective college or university.
+The Honors Program is designed for HCC students who seek to excel academically and may be considering transferring to a 4 year college or university.

 Learn more on our Honors page.

 Learning Communities are team-taught, interdisciplinary courses that take a common theme and view it through the lens of multiple disciplines, such as English and Psychology or English and Theater.
 LCs help under-prepared students to prepare, prepared students to advance, and advanced students to excel.

 Community-Based Learning is an educational initiative in which students complete a project in the community that directly relates to the objectives of a course and meets the needs of the community-based organization.

 Learn more on our Community-Based Learning page.

 HCC's Experiential Learning program provides our students with the opportunity to test drive real-world careers in their field of study through academic internships.